Renad126/Data-Science/README.md

 [blog post]:

-these questions to provide a comprehensive understanding of customer segmentation based on annual income, spending score, and gender.

 1. What is the relationship between Annual Income and Spending Score?
 There are five customer segments based on their annual income and spending score.
 The data can be roughly categorized into five clusters: